CoolistKovbel/PrimeBlossomdApp/README.md

 This dApp features

-- NFT mint - PamerPosy
+- NFT mint - PrimeElectricPlant
-- Token mint - SunLightToken
+- Token mint - PlantFoodPalets
 - NFT & token stake

 There will be another dApp coming soon be sure to hold your nfts it may work for the next one. maybe not.

+<---

+Token ERC-721: TestNet:
+token erc-721: Mainnet:

+Token ERC-20: TestNet:
+token erc-20: Mainnet: